 To download please click here

 The Church of Scotland

-The Church of Scotland is publishing a prayer a week as the UK goes through the Brexit process.
+The Church of Scotland has also published a number of prayers as the UK goes through the Brexit process.
 These can be accessed below.

 A Prayer in Challenging Times by Jo Love, resource worker for the Iona Community and Wild Goose Resource Group